Dissident Gardens: Part I: Boroughphobia

 Background information is provided on Rose Zimmer.
 A Polish Jew, she immigrated with other members of her family, the Angrushes, to the United States at a young age, and became an ardent Communist.
 She met the German Jewish immigrant Albert Zimmer, fellow Communist.
-They married in 1936, nd had a daughter Miriam in 1940.
+They married in 1936, and had a daughter Miriam in 1940.
 The Party exiled Albert to East Germany in 1947 (for his uselessness in America), and then in 1955 expelled Rose, for having an affair with Douglas Lookins, a black police officer.
-But Rose gets the last laugh, ecause Khrushchev's secret denouncements of Stalin are revealed in 1956, leaving the American Communist Party in utter disarray.
+But Rose gets the last laugh, because Khrushchev's secret denouncements of Stalin are revealed in 1956, leaving the American Communist Party in utter disarray.

 In 1957, 17-year-old Miriam is out with several acquaintances.
 At some point, she secretly decides she wants to lose her virginity to one of them, a Columbia University student, and the two of them end up in her bedroom.
 Her attempt at seduction proves incompetent—the student is reluctant and they are both clueless—but their night is ruined by Rose making a scene.

 In 2012, Miriam's son Sergius Gogan visits Cumbow, Maine, a small college town where Cicero Lookins, Douglas's son, is on the faculty, for information regarding his parents, of whom he has no memory, they having spent most of their time dedicated to their causes, including their fatal support for the Sandinistas, and also of his cousin Lenin "Lenny" Angrush, who died in a mob hit.
 Cicero is mostly uncooperative, resentful at the surfacing of strong negative memories of Rose as the Lookins' secret homewrecker and his harsh mother substitute during his adolescence.

 In 1969, Miriam took 13-year-old Cicero to show off his supposed chess talents to Lenny.
 Cicero does so badly that he swears off chess forever.
 Miriam then takes him to get his horoscope, which is so bland she then takes him to have his fortune told by a chicken, which turns out to be "wear your love like heaven," a message Cicero interprets as approval of his incipient gay orientation.